-Wix is a popular website builder that, like Squarespace, offers a variety of templates and features to help users create beautiful websites.
+Wix is a popular website builder that, like Weebly, offers a variety of templates and features to help users create beautiful websites.

 Whilst I have not used Wix myself, many people agree that Wix is easy to use and offers a user-friendly interface that is ideal for those who do not have any technical expertise.
 You can drag and drop elements as per your choice.

-There is a wide variety of templates for you to choose from that Wix offers, allowing you to customise your website design and showcase your works according to your requirements.
+There is a wide variety of templates for you to choose from that Wix offers, allowing you to customize your website design and showcase your works according to your requirements.

 Wix is great for creatives, solopreneurs and small businesses with fully integrated e-commerce features, including creating an online store, connecting your e-commerce features with customers, and managing your art business online.

-Wix also offers a range of SEO tools and features to help optimise your website and make it easier for you to discover your artwork in search engines.
+Wix also offers a range of SEO tools and features to help optimize your website and make it easier for you to discover your artwork in search engines.

 Wix premium plans start at $4.50 per month and a free 14-day trial where you can begin building your website.
 All premium plans include 24/7 customer care.

 Squarespace is another good website builder ideal for artists and anyone needing a website.
 I have experience using Squarespace, as I hosted my website with them for many years.
 Squarespace is one of the leading names in website builders, along with Weebly and Wix.

 Squarespace has a range of templates ideal for artists with a lot to choose from.
 Their websites have a clean and modern design that can help artists showcase their work.
 In addition, Squarespace has good SEO tools that can help artists rank higher on search engines, blogs, e-commerce, and more.

 The user interface is clean and easy to use.
 The Squarespace website builder works through drag and drop, so you do not need to know how to code.
 In addition, Squarespace has many free plans, online tutorials to help you build your website, 24/7 customer support and live chat.